lanserge/at16u2_cmsis_dap/README.md

 # at16u2_cmsis_dap
-CMSIS-DAP debugger firmware for atmega16u2 mcu on Arduino DUE board The project is modification for existing arduino-cmsis-dap project to target atmega16u2 mcu.
+CMSIS-DAP debugger firmware for atmega16u2 mcu on Arduino DUE board.

+The project is modification for existing arduino-cmsis-dap project to target atmega16u2 mcu.

 You could flash the atmega16u2 mcu with already compiled at16u2_cmsis_dap.elf.hex file if you want.